Starfish International,

 Starfish Skills Center

-Serving 100 young women ages 15–25, the Skills Center offers a 3-year certification program in four tracks (Sewing & shoemaking, hairstyling & make-up, catering, and crafts) to enable them to earn an income, lead a life of their own choosing, and contribute to the upliftment of their families and communities.
+Serving 200 young women ages 15–25, the Skills Center offers a 3-year certification program in four tracks (tailoring, hairdressing, arts and crafts, and hotel management) to enable them to earn an income, lead a life of their own choosing, and contribute to the upliftment of their families and communities.
+The Skills Center serves single mothers, students with disabilities, and young women who had previously paused their education due to financial constraints and sociocultural barriers that hinder girls’ advancement.

-The Center was founded by Mama Kujabi, a strong, independent, and passionate woman.
-Her story is an inspiring one and another incredible example of a woman who has overcome tremendous obstacles to uplift her self, her family, and her community.a determined woman of her own making who, despite facing seemingly unsurmountable challenges all through her early life.
-Divorced, alone, and against all odds she raised three daughters by starting a small tailoring business to ensure they received the best possible education.
-One daughter is now a physician in The Gambia, another is in a Master's program in the US, and the third is finishing secondary school.
+The Skills Center was founded by Mama Kujabi, a strong, independent, and passionate woman.
+Her story is an inspiring one and another incredible example of a woman who has overcome tremendous obstacles to uplift herself, her family, and her community.
+She is a determined woman of her own making.
+Despite facing seemingly insurmountable challenges throughout her early life, she raised three daughters by starting a small tailoring business to ensure they received the best possible education.

 STARFISH PLEDGE

 I am not the product of my circumstances.
 I am the composite of all the things that I believe and all the places I believe I can go.
 My past does not define me.
 I can step out of my history and create a new day for myself.
-Even if the entire culture is saying you can not.
-Even if every single possible bad thing that an happen to me does, I can keep going forward.
+Even if the entire culture is saying you cannot.
+Even if every single possible bad thing that can happen to me does, I can keep going forward.

 How we help